 Ganesh Chaturthi is observed throughout India.
 The celebrations are high in certain states in India viz.
-Maharashtra, Goa, Telangana, Gujarat and Chhattisgarh where it is celebrated as Ganesh Utsav starting from the Chaturthi and ending on the Chaturdashi.
-It is also observed by the Hindus in Nepal, Fiji, Mauritius, Trinidad, Suriname, US and Europe.
-The date for beginning the festival is usually decided by the presence of Chaturthi Thiti which will vary with geographical locations.
-If the Chaturthi Thiti begins at night on the previous day and continues to the next morning, then the next day is considered as Vinayaka Chaturthi day.
+Maharashtra, Goa, Telangana, Gujarat, and Chhattisgarh where it is celebrated as Ganesh Utsav starting from the Chaturthi and ending on the Chaturdashi.
+It is also observed by the Hindus in Nepal, Fiji, Mauritius, Trinidad, Suriname, US, and Europe.
+The date for beginning the festival is usually decided by the presence of Chaturthi Thiti, which will vary with geographical locations.
+If the Chaturthi Tithi begins at night on the previous day and continues to the next morning, then the next day is considered as Vinayaka Chaturthi day.

 The four important rituals associated with the Ganesh Chaturthi or Ganesh Utsav

 The festival of Ganesh Chaturthi is also an occasion for various cultural and social programs.
-Activities such as theatre performances, orchestral events, free medical checkups, blood-donation campaigns, various charities etc. are organised at these times.
+Activities such as theatre performances, orchestral events, free medical checkups, blood-donation campaigns, various charities, etc. are organized at these times.
 It is also a period of major commercial activities in cities viz.
-Mumbai, Surat, Pune, Hyderabad, Bangalore and Chennai.
-There are many businesses, industries and artists who find this festival as an occasion to earn a major amount of their living.
-People from other religious communities also use to participate in this festival.
+Mumbai, Surat, Pune, Hyderabad, Bangalore, and Chennai.
+There are many businesses, industries, and artists who find this festival as an occasion to earn a major amount of their living.
+People from other religious communities also participate in this festival.

 Some historical facts regarding Ganesh Chaturthi

-It is unclear when the festival of Ganesh Chaturthi actually begun.
+It is unclear when the festival of Ganesh Chaturthi actually began.
 The festival has been publicly celebrated in Pune since the 17th century, during the era of Shivaji (1630 – 1680).
-King Shivaji who is also the founder of the Maratha Empire made it a major public event after the Mughal-Maratha wars.
-Later in the 19th century, during the British Raj, the festival became a private family celebration as the colonial British government banned Hindu gatherings through its anti-public assembly legislation in 1892.
-The Indian freedom fighter and social reformer Lokmanya Tilak took the efforts to revive the Ganesh Utsav festival as he recognised this celebration as a way of creating Hindu unity.
-Lord Ganesh was worshipped by all classes and this made Lokmanya choose this festival to bridge the gap between Hindu upper class and lower class and to develop a strong unity across them to oppose the British Government.
+King Shivaji, who is also the founder of the Maratha Empire, made it a major public event after the Mughal-Maratha wars.
+Later in the 19th century, during the British Raj, the festival became a private family celebration as the British colonial government banned Hindu gatherings through its anti-public assembly legislation in 1892.
+The Indian freedom fighter and social reformer Lokmanya Tilak took the efforts to revive the Ganesh Utsav festival as he recognized this celebration as a way of creating Hindu unity.
+Lord Ganesh was worshipped by all classes, and this made Lokmanya choose this festival to bridge the gap between the Hindu upper class and the lower class and to develop a strong unity across them to oppose the British government.

 Lord Ganesh in popular culture

 Lord Ganesh is one of the few Hindu deities worshipped in all Indian states and by all communities following the Hindu belief.
-He is even worshipped outside India, in countries such as Nepal, Thailand, Cambodia, Malaysia, Indonesia etc. Everywhere, the devotees adore the elephant-headed deity as the remover of obstacles and the God of wisdom.
+He is even worshipped outside India, in countries such as Nepal, Thailand, Cambodia, Malaysia, Indonesia, etc. Everywhere, the devotees adore the elephant-headed deity as the remover of obstacles and the God of wisdom.
 It is this belief that has created the trend of using the Lord’s images in various places and contexts.
-People love to use his images or icons in various things like invitation letters, clothes, key chains, inside vehicles etc. Today, we can find Lord Ganesh’s various improvised forms in the works of art.
-We could say that Lord Ganesh iconizes the Hindu belief.
+People love to use his images or icons on multiple things like invitation letters, clothes, key chains, inside vehicles, etc. Today, we can find Lord Ganesh’s various improvised forms in the works of art.
+We could say that Lord Ganesh ionizes the Hindu belief.